Quantile Spectral Analysis for Locally Stationary Time Series: Local strict stationarity and local copula spectra

 {Comparing those representations with the local spectral densities of Dahlhaus~(1997), we see that the autocovariances of the approximating processes there are replaced by copulas.
 This indicates that the local spectral density kernels~(\ref{def:tvf}) can be viewed as a completely non-parametric generalization of classical $L^2$-based tools.
 In particular, those kernels can capture pairwise serial dependencies of arbitrary forms.
-For more detailed comparisons, we refer to \cite{dhkv2014} and \cite{kvdh2014}.}
+For more detailed comparisons, we refer to \cite{dhkv2014} and \cite{kvdh2014}.} The usefulness of the concepts discussed here for data analysis is provided, via simulation and the analysis of two real datasets, the classial S$\&$P 500 and a meteorological one, in Section~\ref{sec:prac}.